www.weldreality.com.

 WITH

-MANY OF TODAY'S CARS AND TRUCKS, IT'S WISE TO
+MANY OF TODAY'S CARS AND TRUCKS, IT WOULD BE WISE TO

 DUCT TAPE IN THE TRUNK.